pi3d/pi3d.github.com/html/_sources/ReadMe.txt

     ``..add python.exe to Path`` by selecting the option to install on hard drive.

+    3. download and run the msi for pygame win32-py2.7 from pygame.org.
     2. open command prompt window then
-    3. .. easy_install pygame
     4. .. easy_install numpy
     5. .. easy_install Pillow

-    NB these easy_install routines are pretty fast but with the Pillow module, at least, they leave the compiled files zipped inside an egg file.
+    NB the easy_install routine takes a while for numpy but is pretty fast for the Pillow module but it leaves the compiled files zipped inside an egg file.
 This probably has an impact on start-up time when you first run a program using pi3d.
 Apparently there is an option to force it to unzip

     .. easy_install --always-unzip
+    or easy_install -Z

+    but neither were satisfactory when I tried.

   As well as installing the python modules you also need to find the two ANGLE dll files on your system and edit the path to these files